Marcus-Forte/rpi-grpc-led/readme.md

 ## Use

-After copying and loading the image, run `docker run --device /dev/gpiochip0 -p 50051:50051 --init --rm -it blinky blinky --chip gpiochip0`.
+After copying and loading the image, run at the target `docker run --device /dev/gpiochip0 -p 50051:50051 --init --rm -it blinky blinky --chip gpiochip0`.

 Via gRPC, use the given grpc/blinky.proto to control the LED via any client.